ojkelly/paranoidmode.com/pgp.md

 Learn more about your [root key](pgp/root_key.md) and how [subkeys work](pgp/subkeys.md).

-Key pairs are a practical application of asymmetric encryption.
+PGP uses both asymmetric encryption and symmetric encryption.
+When encrypting a file (or message), the file is encrypted with a symmetric key, and the symmetric key is encrypted with asymmetric encryption.

 ## **Symmetric Encryption**